NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 |Changes to group membership and housing preferences may be made at any time before 8 a.m. on lottery days.
 After 8 a.m. on those dates, no further changes may be made.|

-- In the event that larger groups are unable to be matched with a room in the floor/section they preferenced on April 3, they need to re-organize into groups of 2 and try again at the double room lottery on April 8.
+- In the event that larger groups are unable to be matched with a room in the hall/floor/section they preferenced on April 7, they need to re-organize into groups of 2 and try again at the double room lottery on April 10.

-- Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 8.
-Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit to Connie Manes in the Student Development Office, located directly across Alumni Way from the New Residence Hall.
-You can also find the form on the previous page.
-You will be notified after August 1, 2013 if space becomes available.
+- All assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 10.
+Those wishing to have an opportunity to change their housing assignment, must complete a wait list form and submit to Connie Manes in the Student Development Office, located directly across Alumni Way from the New Residence Hall.
+If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
+Otherwise, you will be notified after August 1, 2014 if space becomes available.
 If you are not contacted, you will also be able to work with your Area Coordinator after the first 2 weeks of class and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

 - For the purposes of the Housing Lottery, sophomores have 59 or fewer credits (including credits from current semester), juniors have 60-92 credits, and seniors have 93+ credits